FredHutch/AWE/README.md

-# FH-AWE: a Workflow Manager Project for hackathon
+# AWE: a Workflow Environment

-Goal of project: To build infrastructure on top of an existing workflow engine ([Cromwell](https://cromwell.readthedocs.io/en/stable/)) to make it easier to use.
+Goal of project: To build infrastructure on top of an existing workflow engine ([Cromwell](https://cromwell.readthedocs.io/en/stable/)) to make it simple for researchers to quickly use.

 ## Background: